ambienthex/covid-19-stats/README.md

 | 2020-03-27 | 1578 |
 | 2020-03-28 | 2023 |

 *Death sum is a daily running total and not the number of deaths reported for each day.
-Dataset has multiple datasetts inline, but this is the query and results that align with the death count reported by the media.
+Dataset has multiple datasets inline, but this is the query and results that align with the death count reported by the media.

 NPR: March 28, 202010:49 AM ET - More Than 2,000 Americans Have Now Died From The Coronavirus **Source:** https://www.npr.org/sections/coronavirus-live-updates/2020/03/28/823106901/confirmed-cases-of-coronavirus-crest-600-000-worldwide